-While you may be the queen of blow drying, the up-do oracle or the nail art expert, the one thing you don't learn in beauty school is the art of running your own business.
-Going it alone can be exciting and rewarding; however, you'll typically be managing lots of different jobs at once.
+While you may be the queen of blow drying, the up-do oracle or the nail art expert, the one thing you don’t learn in beauty school is the art of being an independent stylist.
+Going it alone can be exciting and rewarding; however, you’ll typically be managing lots of different jobs at once.
 From booking appointments to marketing, these extra jobs will be up to you to master.

 The good news is, there are specialist tools available that will help you to achieve your goals, manage your salon business effectively, and most importantly, make a profit.